gausie/uclutest/Original.md

 	5. Be the lead officer on HR matters.

-	6. Drive forward implementation of UCLU commitment to sustainability and environmental responsibility.
+	6. Drive forward implementation of UCLU's commitment to sustainability and environmental responsibility.

+	7. Liaise with Liberation Section Convenors to ensure that the Union's services are run in an accessible and ethical way.

+	8. Shall be a Sabbatical Trustee of the Union.

+#### External Affairs and Campaigns Officer

+22. The External Affairs and Campaigns Officer shall:

+	1. Be the lead officer for matters that relate to the world beyond campus, including regional and national politics, and any matters involving the interaction of UCL, UCLU or its members with external bodies or communities (except disciplinary matters), including coordinating campaigns on such matters consistent with Policy.

+	2. Represent the views and needs of members to external organisations to which UCLU is affiliated or a member of, including but not limited to the NUS, ULU and the Aldwych group.

+	3. Be the active respondent and spokesperson to non-student media inquiries, and co-ordinate the Union's media presence as appropriate

+	4. Seek to engage students in wider political and social issues.

+	5. Shall be a Sabbatical Trustee of the Union.

+#### Postgraduate Students' Officer

+23. The Postgraduate Students' Officer shall:

+	1. Be a postgraduate student

+	2. Be the Convenor for the Postgraduate Association (PGA).

+	3. Conduct their duties in cooperation and consultation with the Members and Officers of the PGA, including through appropriate delegation of responsibilities.

+	4. Coordinate representation and campaigning work, through the Postgraduate Association and UCLU, for the needs and interests of postgraduate members, addressing all relevant bodies including but not limited to the Graduate School, UCL, the University of London, local and national government.

+	5. Represent PGA policy and the needs and concerns of postgraduate members within UCLU, ULU, NUS, and any other organisations to which UCLU or the PGA affiliates.

+	6. Coordinate events and activities for postgraduate Members.

+	7. Ensure that all relevant facets of the work of UCLU and its other Officers caters appropriately for, and engages with, postgraduate students.

-####Medical and Postgraduate Students' Officer
+#### Medical, Pharmacy and Health Students' Officer

-30. The Medical and Postgraduate Students' Officer will:
+24. The Medical, Pharmacy and Health Students' Officer shall

+	1. Be a member of one of the following:

+		1. UCL Medical School

+		2. UCL School of Pharmacy

+		3. UCL Eastman Dental Institute

+		4. Any other allied health School or Institute that sits within UCL's structure

-	1. Represent the needs of medical and postgraduate students at all levels.
+	2. Represent and campaign for the needs and interests of medical, pharmacy and all allied health professional students at all levels, including liaising with the .

-	2. Ensure the provision of an environment which supports and provides for the separate social and academic needs of medical and postgraduate students.
+	3. Conduct campaigns, representation and social integration through, but not limited to, Royal Free, University College & Middlesex Medical School Students' (RUMS) and School of Pharmacy Section (SoP).

+	4. Represent medical, pharmacy and all allied health professional students to UCL, UCLU, ULU and any other external or internal bodies that UCLU, RUMS and SoP are affiliated or chooses to be affiliated to.

-	3. Liaise with the appropriate national bodies on issues affecting medical and postgraduate students.
+	5. Liaise with the appropriate national representative and governing bodies on issues that affect medical, pharmacy and allied health professional students.

-	4. Work to engage medical and postgraduate students in all levels of Union activity.
+	6. Work to ensure that sufficient provisions are made for all medical, pharmacy and allied health professional students are able to engage fully in UCLU's services and activities.

-	5. Facilitate the continued existence of separate Sports Clubs for medical students.
+	7. Facilitate the continued existence of independent RUMS and SoP societies and Sports Clubs

-	6. Be the lead officer for mergers.
+	8. Facilitate, promote and expand the provision of RUMS, SoP and allied health professional Clubs and Societies

+	9. Aid the Activities and Events Officer in the governance and management of all RUMS, SoP and allied health professional Clubs and Societies.

+	10. Liaise with the Education & Campaigns Officer and relevant Faculty Representatives to assist in the representation of the

-####Student Activities Officer
+#### Activities and Events Officer

-31. The Student Activities Officer shall:
+25. The Activities and Events Officer shall:

 	1. Be primarily concerned with the non-academic development of members.